 - In a survey of transit riders in 10 cities, Monash University researchers found that “up to 40% of city residents evade the fare at least once a year – but most do so in “one

 off” incidents due to payment issues like no available ticket machine, a broken farecard, or someone choosing to run for the train without reloading their fare.”
-In some cities, between 20-40% of residents admit to not paying fares at some point.
+In some cities, between 20-40% of residents admit to not paying fares at some point. - The TTC should investigate why various groups of riders do not or cannot pay.

 - Solutions will vary based on different causes of fare non-payment, such as poverty, gaps in the PRESTO network, lack of staff, or feeling entitled to free rides because of

-- Partially-paid cash fares could indicate that riders are paying what they can.
+late or unreliable service and feeling disrespected by the TTC. - Partially-paid cash fares could indicate that riders are paying what they can.

 Harms of fare enforcement